cbs-news-data/vscode-jupyter-tutorial/docs/notebooks-in-vscode.md

 poetry init
 ```

 Follow the instructions to create your `pyproject.toml` file.
 When prompted to choose your dev dependencies, install the `jupyter` package.
+See my example [Poetry init logs](./poetry-init-logs.md) for an example of the output from running `poetry init`, and take a look at the [`pyproject.toml`](../pyproject.toml) file in this directory for an example of what the file should look like.

 ### 2.1 (Optional) Install linting and formatting tools